 A Working Out of Classification Authorization form must be submitted prior to the start of the pay period that includes the time worked out of classification.
 (Electronic copies of the form are available for completion and printing on the HR website.)
-The Working Out of Classification Authorization form must be completed by the supervisor, approved by the Department director, and forwarded to the Compensation area in the Department of Human Resources for final authorization.
+The Working Out of Classification Authorization form must be completed by the supervisor, approved by the department director, and forwarded to the Compensation area in Human Resources for final authorization.
 The Compensation staff checks the form to ensure that the duties required of the employee are assigned to the appropriate classification and rate of pay.
 Then the Working Out of Classification Authorization form is forwarded to the appropriate HR Operations Analyst for input into Banner.

 New Time Sheet for Hourly Employees:

 When the HR Operations Analysts enter the job into Banner for an hourly employee, it causes an additional electronic time sheet to appear in Web Time Entry so that the time worked out of classification can be entered by the employee and approved by the department.